terrifictable/c-webfs/README.md

 An opendir copy written in pure c using the winapi

 ## ToDo
+- [X] create new thread for every client
-- Add linux support by using
+- [ ] Add linux support by using
 > ``` c
 > #if defined(_WIN32) || defined(_WIN64)
 > // WINDOWS